KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

 Therefore, select **parallel** as chart type using the designer interface, then choose one or more attributes in the X-axis panel and one or more measures in the Y-axis panel.

 On the **Configuration** tab you can set the generic configuration for the chart and you must fill the **Series as filter column** filed under ”Limit configuration”.
 Under ”Tooltip configuration” there is new property available - **Maximum number of records to show tooltip**.
-It is used to limit showing tooltio in case there are lot of records returned from dataset, which make chart more readable.
+It is used to limit showing tooltip in case there are lot of records returned from dataset, which make chart more readable.

 Heatmap chart
 ~~~~~~~~~~~~~